MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/plans/element-billingcycle.md

 ---
-description: Defines the plan's starting date and time, its duration, and what happens at the end of the billing cycle.
+description: Defines the plan's starting date and time, its duration, and what happens at the end of the billing cycle (in Plan/Description).
 Search.Product: eADQiWindows 10XVcnh
 title: BillingCycle (Plans schema) ms.assetid: 8be4cdc8-4b17-47c6-a810-7ab6c55a89e0